Skip to main content

 Exhibit B: A Masterpiece of Mystification

 There is an interesting research article that this video and a summary serve as cliff notes for.
-The research article admits that the machine is a tad inscrutable but pivots to reframing that inscrutability as a hidden inner life.
+The research article admits that the machine is a tad inscrutable but pivots to reframing that inscrutability as the shenanigans of a hidden inner life.
 I think that constitutes a textbook definition of anthropomorphism.

 "Language models like Claude aren't programmed directly by humans—instead, they're trained on large amounts of data... they learn their own strategies..."